 The Committee on Nuclear Regulatory Activities (CNRA) shall be responsible for NEA programmes and activities concerning the regulation, licensing and inspection of nuclear installations with regard to both technical and human aspects of nuclear safety.
 The Committee shall constitute a forum for the effective exchange of safety-relevant information and experience among regulatory organisations.
 To the extent appropriate, the Committee shall review developments which could affect regulatory requirements with the objective of providing members with an understanding of the motivation for new regulatory requirements under consideration and an opportunity to offer suggestions that might improve them and assist in the development of a common understanding among member countries.
 In particular it shall review regulatory aspects of current safety management strategies and safety management practices and operating experiences at nuclear facilities including, as appropriate, consideration of the interface between safety and security with a view to disseminating lessons learnt.
 In accordance with the NEA Strategic Plan for 2017-2022, the Committee shall promote co-operation among member countries to use the feedback from experience to develop measures to ensure high standards of safety, to further enhance efficiency and effectiveness in the regulatory process and to maintain adequate infrastructure and competence in the nuclear safety field.

 The Committee shall promote transparency of nuclear safety work and open public communication.
-The Committee shall maintain an oversight of all NEA work that may impinge on the development of effective and efficient regulation.
+In accordance with the NEA Strategic Plan, the Committee shall oversee work to promote the development of effective and efficient regulation.

-Last updated: 10 January 2014
+Last updated: 9 January 2017